How to become a psychotherapist

 University

-- a degree in psychology or a related subject like nursing, medicine or social work
+- study for a degree such as psychology, nursing, medicine or social work

-Your course should be one recognised by the:
+Your postgraduate course should be recognised by one of the following:

 - British Psychoanalytic Council

-Courses can take up to 4 years to complete.
+Training can take between 3 and 4 years to complete.

 You'll also need experience of working with children or vulnerable adults.